habibapalekar/FrontEndProject2New/README.md

 ### Process

 After downloading the starter template on to my device.
 I began by first setting up and adjusting the footer as it was a simple place to start.
-From there I then designed the homepage.
-And then moved onto working on the About page.
+From there I added a navigation bar and then designed the homepage.
+And moved onto working on the About page.

+For the CSS on this website, I adjusted the pre-existing CSS so elements of the footer could be separated from the header as they were initially following the same CSS.

 ### Challenges